VictoriaT1/Urban-Routes-Order/README.md

 Project 8

+To set up the environment before creating the test is as follows: After linking Practicum account with GitHub, a repository will be created automatically.
+The repository name will be hm08-qa-us.

+The next step is to create a directory to store the project.
+Next you will change the directory into the new projects folder and clone the repo using git clone git@github.com:username/hm08_qa_us.git.
+After cloning the repo, run npm install from the console into project folder.
+Then, in config.js replace the URL with the unique link generated for launching the server for Urban Grocers.

 In this project a test and steps are written to check the functionality of the Urban Routes App.
  All tests are written in the createAnOrder.e2e.js file located in the test/specs folder.
 The automated test covers the full process of ordering a taxi including